CodeLabTF/FramerMotion-React/README.md

-No code here is copy pasted and is hand written and tested at every step.
+No code here is copy pasted and is typed and tested at every step.